Pradene/lex/README.md

 ## Usage

-1. Generate and compuile the lexer code with make:
+1. Generate and compile the lexer code with make:
 ``` bash
 make
 ```